-Compensation for the fellowship is $27,000 before taxes over the 9-month period.
+Compensation for the fellowship is $31,000 before taxes over the 9-month period.
 The fellowship offers health insurance benefits, accrued sick leave and vacation, paid holidays, and a public transportation stipend.
 The position is full-time and generally spans the academic year (September–May), though starting and ending dates are somewhat flexible.

 IWPR is committed to diversity and encourages people of all ethnic, and cultural, economic backgrounds, as well as sexual orientations to apply.